-What does it take to build muscle and get in shape?
-Determination and drive certainly play important roles, and having a dedicated workout regimen with difficult-yet-attainable goals is a must.
-However, if you’re talking about the chemical processes at work, then the key to building muscle is protein, and lots of it.
+What does it take to build muscle and get in the best shape for your life?
+Determination and drive certainly play important roles in muscle growth, and having a dedicated workout regimen with difficult-yet-attainable goals is a must.
+However, if you’re talking about the chemical processes at work, then the key to building muscle mass is protein and lots of it.

-It’s no secret that if you want to get the most out of your workout, then you need to supplementing with protein.
+It’s no secret that if you want to get the most out of your workout, then you need to supplement with protein products/protein powders.
 Proteins are made up of amino acids, which are the building blocks of muscle tissue.
 High-intensity exercise causes damage to your muscles in the form of microtears.
 In response, your immune system rushes available amino acids to the damaged tissue, where the amino acids are incorporated into new, stronger musculature.

 Those looking for quick recovery from intense exercise benefit from fast-acting amino acids, usually in the form of whey protein.
-Whey protein, and especially hydrolyzed whey protein isolate, give the body shorter proteins that are easier to breakdown into amino acids for absorption through the intestines and into the bloodstream.
-The end result is an amino acid infusion that reaches the muscles much more quickly.
+Pure whey protein and especially hydrolyzed whey protein isolate give the body shorter proteins that are easier to breakdown into amino acids for a faster absorption rate through the intestines and into the bloodstream.
+This is easy-digesting protein.
+The end result is an amino acid infusion that reaches the muscles much more quickly during the anabolic state.
 This helps cut down on recovery duration and empowers athletes to get back up to full strength (and back to working out) in a fraction of the time.

-But as useful as this kind of protein is for recovery, slower acting protein is beneficial in other ways.
+But as useful as this kind of protein is for recovery, slower acting, slow digesting/release protein products are beneficial to improving muscle mass, weight loss, and resistance training as well.
 Consider micellar casein protein.

 What is micellar casein protein?